Skin Exams – Do I need one?

 A skin exam, commonly called ‘cancer screens’ or ‘spot checks’, is completed by a trained dermatology professional such as a Doctor or Physician Assistant, and takes place in a medical office.
 During the exam, your skin will be evaluated from the top of your scalp to the tips of your toes.
 Virtually all health insurance plans will cover this preventive screen; however, if you are unsure of your benefits we recommend to contact your insurance company.

-While a yearly in-office skin exam is recommended for all patients, we also recommend assessing your skin at home on a monthly basis to look for the following:
+While a yearly in-office skin exam is recommended for all patients, we also recommend assessing your skin at home monthly.
+Look for the following:

 - Asymmetric moles